Almost 8,000-year-old skull found in Minnesota River

 2022-05-22 07:03:17

-A partial cranium from nearly 8,000 years ago that was found by two kayakers in a river last summer shall be returned to Native American officers in Minnesota
+A partial skull from almost 8,000 years ago that was found by two kayakers in a river last summer time will likely be returned to Native American officers in Minnesota

 ByThe Related Press